everycure-org/matrix/docs/src/onboarding/index.md

 The ingestion pipeline aims to ingest all the downstream data in BigQuery, our data warehouse of choice.
 Data from different sources is assigned metadata for lineage tracking.

+!!! info
-> To date our pipeline only ingests data from the RTX-KG2 source.
+    To date our pipeline only ingests data from the RTX-KG2 source.

 #### Integration

 The integration stage aims to produce our internal knowledge-graph, in [biolink](https://biolink.github.io/biolink-model/) format.
 As we ingest data from different sources, entity resolution becomes a prevalent topic.
 The integration step consolidates entities across sources to avoid data duplication in the knowledge graph.

+!!! info
-> To date, this step is missing as we're only ingesting data from a single source.
+    To date, this step is missing as we're only ingesting data from a single source.

 #### Embeddings